DJWalker42/balrog/Readme.md

 `lua LoadGen.lua -style=pointer_c -spec=gl -version=4.2 -profile=core core_4_2`

-meaning that they target the core profile of OpenGL version 4.2 using a function-pointer-based style for C. If you want a different OpenGL profile, version, or style go to website mentioned above and follow the instructions found their.
+meaning that they target the core profile of OpenGL version 4.2 using a function-pointer-based style for C. If you want a different OpenGL profile, version, or style go to website mentioned above and follow the instructions found there.
 Replace the relevant files with those that you generate.

 The examples directory currently contains a single sample of how to use the library.
 You will need to link this sample with the output built from the Asset Importer library (or the dll), and glfw3 library but not with SOIL2 as it doesn't use any functions from that library.(On Windows you will also need to link with opengl32.lib)